Coronavirus (COVID-19) infection control for care providers

 - avoid close contact with people who are unwell.

-The NHS test and trace service aims to provide access to quick testing and to trace contacts of those with a positive result to let them know that they must self-isolate.
+The NHS Test and Trace service aims to provide access to quick testing and to trace contacts of those with a positive result to let them know that they must self-isolate or to advise on testing and minimising spread of the virus for those no longer required to isolate.
+The NHS COVID-19 app can help with contact tracing.

 What can care homes do to stop the spread of coronavirus (COVID-19)?